Qualyyy/vscode-custom-template-generator/README.md

 4. **Decide on optional features** (e.g., include CSS or JS).
 5. The extension creates the specified folders and files, filling in templates with your values and skipping invalid or existing items.

-📖 **Want more detailed guidance?** Check out the [Complete Step-by-Step Guide](https://github.com/Qualyyy/vscode-folder-template-generator/blob/master/docs/guide.md) for step-by-step examples.
+📖 **Want more detailed guidance?** Check out the [Complete Step-by-Step Guide](https://github.com/Qualyyy/vscode-custom-template-generator/blob/master/docs/guide.md) for step-by-step examples.

 ## Extension Settings

 This extension contributes the following settings:

-### `folderTemplateGenerator.structures`
+### `customTemplateGenerator.structures`

 An array of structure definitions.
 Each structure specifies: